SuleimanFarah/sunpy/GSoC-2013-Ankit-Agrawal.md

+##Implementation of Image Processing routines for Map and MapCube

 ##### This proposal is still in progress.
 Many things are yet to be added, especially the how part of the last two routines to be implemented.
 // Please be critical and leave any comments/suggestions you have at any place this way along with thy. - Name.
 ### Contact and Username info: